 \subsection{Impact of the Network Topology}

-The influence of different topologies is investigated in Table \ref{tab:per_topo}.
-In addition to the tree-like network used in the previous simulations which is marked as original, we also employ a tree structure where other nodes cannot be reached except through the root, and a full mesh topology that each pair of nodes is connected via a direct link.
+The influence of different network topologies is investigated in Table \ref{tab:per_topo}.
+In addition to the nominal tree-like network used in the previous simulations which is marked as original, we also employ a strict-tree structure, in which only one path exists between any two nodes on the network, and a full mesh topology that provides the maximum diversity in terms of routes between nodes in the network.
 It is expected that as the degree of a node in the network increases, both the energy gain and cache-hit ratio of the evaluated algorithms can be further improved since providing more direct connections is equivalent to expanding the available link bandwidth, especially for $(P2)$.
-It is also clearly illustrated that in the full mesh network, even Random Caching can be considered as a comprehensive method for energy-saving purpose.
-But the Greedy Caching underperforms because the caching energy dominates the total energy consumption while its advantage on saving transmission energy becomes less obvious in full mesh network particularly.
+It is also clearly illustrated that in the case of a full mesh network topology, even the use of Random Caching can be considered as a suitable method for energy-saving purposes.
+Observe however that Greedy Caching is under-performing because the caching energy dominates total energy consumption while its advantage on saving transmission energy becomes less obvious, particularly in a full mesh network topology.